abdnh/anki-media-progress-tracker/README.md

 <a href="test.pdf">test.pdf</a>
 ```

+Anki doesn't download pasted links to PDFs automatically and leave the absolute URLs intact, which
+will cause the PDF viewer to fail to load.
+So this add-on modifies that behavior to download
+PDFs automatically to your media folder.

 When you review a card, the add-on will render the file inside the card,
 and the last page viewed will be saved and restored in subsequent reviews.